 Read more about student apartments in Tokyo

 Quick facts about Tokyo and Japanese Language Schools

 Alternatives to studying in Tokyo

 Japan has a lot more to offer than Tokyo.
 A couple of hours on the Shinkansen bullet train will take you down to Japan's other big city region Kansai.
 If you look for authentic traditional Japanese culture, are interested in old temples and shrines, nowhere can beat the Kansai cities of Kyoto and the nearby city of Nara.

 If you want to try something else but still experience life in a big Japanese city then Osaka, one hour from Kyoto, is a natural choice.
 The Kansai hub, home to many famous Japanese comedians and Japanese famous street food - Takoyaki (octopus fritters) is equally full of excitement and has much to explore and discover.
 There are also many other amazing Japanese cities ideal for leisure and nature experiences.
-If you want to study Japanese outside of Tokyo we can recommend the following Japanese Language Schools:
+If you want to study outside of Tokyo we can recommend the following Japanese Language Schools and universities: